-There is a shortage of academics and those within Industry with in vivo research skills, and so this MRes will provide training that will considerably improve your future career options, particularly within Industry.
+The MRes in Biomedical Sciences (Integrative Mammalian Biology) provides a unique opportunity to gain skills in in vivo research.
+With a shortage of academics and those within Industry with in vivo research skills, this MRes provides training to improve your future career options, particularly within Industry.
 Glasgow is one of only four centres of excellence in these skills and is the only place you can undertake such an MRes in the UK.

 - Contact: email@example.com